keboola/keboola-as-code-templates/salesforce-to-bigquery/v0/src/README.md

 The final snapshots are generated from the auxiliary tables.

-### DD: Data Destination [OUT-CRM-GSHEET]  OR [OUT-CRM-SNOWFLAKE] OR [OUT-CRM-BIGQUERY]
+### DD: Data Destination [OUT-CRM-BIGQUERY]

-The data destination loads data into a Google sheet or a Snowflake database or a BigQuery database.
+The data destination loads data into a BigQuery database.

 ### FLOW: Flow [CRM-SALESFORCE]

-The Flow runs Salesforce CRM data source, three snowflake transformations and optionally selected data destinations.
+The Flow runs Salesforce CRM data source, three snowflake transformations and BigQuery database.

 ## Business Data Model